Atari

 Infogrames Entertainment (IESA) – precursor of the present-day Atari SA – became the new owner of the Atari brand after buying Hasbro Interactive in 2001, renaming it Infogrames Interactive, which intermittently published Atari-branded home titles.
 In 2003, it renamed the division Atari Interactive.
 Another IESA division called Infogrames Inc., which was founded as GT Interactive, changed its name to Atari, Inc. the same year, licensing the Atari name and logo from its fellow subsidiary.
 In 2008, IESA completed its acquisition of Atari, Inc.'s outstanding stock, making it a wholly owned subsidiary.
 IESA renamed itself Atari SA in 2009 which remains the status quo.
 It sought bankruptcy protection under French law in 2013.
 On the other hand, Atari's post-1984 arcade titles are the property of Warner Bros.
 Games since receiving the assets following Midway's bankruptcy in 2009.

+As of March 31, 2025, the Group’s workforce represented 90 people, including 66 in the United States, 23 in India, and 1 in France.
+At March 31, 2024, the Group's workforce represented 69 people, including 57 in the United States, 11 in India and 1 in France.

 History

 Logotype

 The name comes from the Japanese term atari, used while playing the ancient board game Go.
 The word atari means "to hit a target" in Japanese; in Go, it indicates a situation where a player will be able to capture one or more stones of the opponent in the next move.

 The Atari logo was designed by George Opperman, who was Atari's first in-house graphic designer, and drawn by Evelyn Seto.
 The design is known as "Fuji" for its resemblance to the Japanese mountain, although the logo's origins are unrelated to it.
 Opperman designed the logo intending for the silhouette to look like the letter A as in Atari and for its three "prongs" to resemble players and the midline of the "court" in the company's first hit game, Pong.